samparkewolfe/Sound_Control/README.txt

 UI
 Merge instrument and model type into
-	Sample Player with out filling in the inbetweeny bits Granulator with filling in the inbetweeny bits
+	Sample Player with out filling in the inbetweeny bits with filling in the inbetweeny bits

 LEAP